alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 }
 {% endhighlight %}

-So we've added a generic type T to our `apply()` which is inferred at the call-site from `process()`.
-There's also something else going on in there ... we still want our map to hold anything, however in order to do that:
+We've added the generic type T to our `apply()` which is inferred at the call-site from `process()`.
+We still want our map to hold anything, however in order to do that:

 1. when we fetch the value from our map, we need to cast it to T in order to prevent compiler errors
-2. if we do that, but then we call our `apply()` method with the same key but with different `process()` arguments, then we can end up with `ClassCastExceptions`, so to prevent it we need to make the return type of `process()` part of our key
+2. if we do that, but then we call our `apply()` method with the same key but with a different `process()`, then we can end up with `ClassCastExceptions`, so to prevent it we need to make the return type of `process()` part of our key